jronallo/microdata_schemaorg_example/source/code4lib.html.md

 ### Problems with Rich Snippets

-Even though we have all these items marked up, at the time of this writing Google Rich Snippets only supports several of the Schema.org types (Applications, Authors, Events, Movie, Music, People, Products, Products with many offers, Recipes, Reviews, TV Series, not all of which are Schema.org types).
 No rich
 snippet would show up in search results or the [Rich Snippets Testing Tool](http://www.google.com/webmasters/tools/richsnippets) for this example right now.
+Even though we valid Microdata and multiple Schema.org items marked up, at the time of this writing, Google would not use data from any of the possible items in a search result snippet.
+Google currently only supports Rich Snippets for several of the Schema.org types (Applications, Authors, Events, Movie, Music, People, Products, Products with many offers, Recipes, Reviews, TV Series-- not all of which are Schema.org types).
 But using the
-[Structured Data Linter](http://linter.structured-data.org/) we get this possible preview for the LandmarksOrHistoricalBuildings.
+[Structured Data Linter](http://linter.structured-data.org/) we get this possible preview for the LandmarksOrHistoricalBuildings item.

 <p>
 <img alt="Screenshot of page for digital photograph" src="/images/memorial_tower_snippet.png"/>
 </p>

-This is exactly the kind of rich snippet we want users to see for our digitized resources.
-Hopefully the search engines will beging showing snippets for some of the types cultural heritage organizations are most likely to be making available.
+This is exactly the kind of attractive rich snippet we want users to see for our digitized resources.
+It uses the image and address to make a more clickable target.
+Hopefully the search engines will begin showing snippets for some of the types cultural heritage organizations are most likely to be making available.